rtic-rs/rtic/book/en/src/by-example/tips_indirection.md

 [`heapless::Pool`]: https://docs.rs/heapless/0.5.0/heapless/pool/index.html

-(XXX Could this approach break the locking mechanisms enforced on shared resources and produce unsound code?
-XXX)
+As this example of approach goes completely outside of RTIC resource model with shared and local the program would rely on the correctness of the memory allocator, in this case `heapless::pool`.

 Here's an example where `heapless::Pool` is used to "box" buffers of 128 bytes.